 Wang was the first of more than 300 lawyers, legal assistants, and activists detained throughout China in what is now called the 709 Incident, named after the date Wang was taken.
 Human rights lawyers, many of whom are professed Christians, stood up for the vulnerable in China against government policies and corporations.
 Seeing these lawyers as a threat to complete control, the Chinese government silenced them by placing the most prominent lawyers into “residential surveillance at a designated location.”
 The lawyers say they endured beatings, psychological torture, threats against family members, forced feedings of unknown drugs, and sleep deprivation while detained.

-Most of the human rights lawyers have been released on bail.
+Most of the human rights lawyers have since been released on bail.
 Today, 17 lawyers remain imprisoned and at least a dozen have lost their licenses and can no longer practice law.
-One lawyer, Wang Quanzhang, has been unheard from since his arrest three years ago: Family members don’t know his whereabouts or whether he is dead or alive.

-Wang Quanzhang defended Falun Gong religious practitioners, victims of land seizures, and political prisoners.
+Family members of one detained lawyer, Wang Quanzhang, have not been able to speak to him since his arrest three years ago.
+He had defended Falun Gong religious practitioners, victims of land seizures, and political prisoners.
 He taught Chinese villagers about their land and legal rights, helped found the rights group Chinese Urgent Action Working Group, and worked at Beijing Fengrui law firm, where Wang Yu also worked.

-Wang Quanzhang’s wife, Li Wenzu, made dozens of freedom of information requests, visited a court complaint office, and in April, on the 1,000th day of Wang’s arrest, started a 100-kilometer (62-mile) march from Beijing to Tianjin’s No. 2 Detention Center, where officials last said he was held.
-Police have closely monitored Li due to her activism.
+Wang Quanzhang’s wife, Li Wenzu, has made dozens of freedom of information requests on her husband’s behalf.
+In April, on the 1,000th day of Wang’s detention, she started a 100-kilometer (62-mile) protest march from Beijing to Tianjin’s No. 2 Detention Center, where officials last said he was held.
+But police stopped her from completing the march and briefly placed her under house arrest.
+On July 13, Li said she’d finally heard from a trusted source that her husband was alive and “in reasonable mental and physical health,” according to Radio Free Asia.